scriptfoundry/karma-requirejs-mock/README.md

 Once the project is installed, go to the `test` directory and run `npm install`.
 It should fetch all the dependencies.

-Karma.js will be installed as a local module, so if you don't have it installed globally already, you will need to run it explicitly from the node\_modules folder.
+Karma will be installed as a local module, so if you don't have it installed globally already, you will need to run it explicitly from the node\_modules folder.
 There is a shell script you can use for this on Linux/Mac.
 Just follow these steps:

  1. Open a terminal
  2. Navigate to the `test` folder